daz4126/Nanny-State/README.md

 Whether you are building a small interactive web page or large complex app, NANNY STATE is the simple and minimal alternative to React and Vue!

-It's essy to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.
+It's easy to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.

 ## What Is NANNY STATE?